lingvojn/lingvojn.github.io/_items/001-forested-path.md

     By the 16th century, 88 specific sites had emerged as a pilgrimage tradition that lives on today.

-    * Kim, Yung-Hee.
-Songs to Make the Dust Dance: The Ryojin Hisho of Twelfth-Century Japan.
+    * Kim, Yung-Hee. **Songs to Make the Dust Dance: The Ryojin Hisho of Twelfth-Century Japan**.
 Berkeley, CA: University of California Press, 1994. http://ark.cdlib.org/ark:/13030/ft2f59n7x0/

 learnmore: |
     - Take a course on medieval Japan with Professor Morten Oxenboell (East Asian Languages and Cultures)